u9n/dlms-cosem/docs/index.md

 This library is developed by Palmlund Wahlgren Innovative Technology AB.
 We are based in Sweden and are members of the DLMS User Association.

-If you find an bug pleas raise an issue on Github.
+If you find a bug pleas raise an issue on Github.

 We welcome contributions of any kind.